 - RSA Conference San Francisco: This conference took place before many places locked down, but if you missed it you can catch up on talks.
 Dr Jessica Barker gave a keynote talking about the psychology of fear and cyber security, which you can watch here.

-- Ladies of Cheltenham Hacking Society: This launch event of LCHS features a talk from Lockheed Martin Cyber Kill Chain from a special guest speaker as well as the opportunity to network.
+- Ladies of Cheltenham Hacking Society: The LCHS have run some awesome events recently that provide not only great speakers but also the opportunity to network.
 For more Ladies of Hacking Society meet ups, check out their website.

 - Check out this website of infosec conferences for other ideas of events, including when and where your local Bsides will take place.